Skip to main content

 6 Performance Testing

 The spacemit - ort/bin/onnxruntime_perf_test tool under the SDK directory supports quickly testing the pure inference performance of the AI algorithm model on the chip side.
-This tool is compatible with ONNX models, so you can easily use it to evaluate the performance of the original ONNX floating-point model and the Jintie Space-Time fixed-point model after conversion (and/or quantization).
+This tool is compatible with ONNX models, so you can easily use it to evaluate the performance of the original ONNX floating-point model and the Spacemit fixed-point model after conversion (and/or quantization).
 Taking the above quantized Paddle model as an example, execute the following command on the chip side:

 bianbu@k1:~/desktop$ onnxruntime_perf_test inference.q.onnx -m times -r 100 -e spacemit